State AI Disclosure Laws Are Here. Your AI Emails Need to Comply.

 Signed Proof of Disclosure

-The cryptographically signed ai_generated field in the identity header provides tamper-proof evidence that disclosure was present.
-Unlike a plain-text disclaimer, this signature cannot be stripped or altered after sending.
+The AI-generated flag lives inside the cryptographically signed X-MultiMail-Identity claim, providing tamper-proof evidence that disclosure was present.
+Unlike a plain-text disclaimer, the signed claim cannot be stripped or altered after sending without invalidating the signature.

 Audit Log for Regulatory Inquiries